Babies Can't Wait

 What Services Does BCW Provide?

-- Multidisciplinary evaluation to determine eligibility and multidisciplinary assessments to determine the scope of services needed.
+- Multidisciplinary evaluation to determine eligibility and multidisciplinary assessments to determine the scope of services needed. (no cost)

-- Service coordination that assists the family and other professionals in developing a plan to enhance the child's development.
+- Service coordination that assists the family and other professionals in developing a plan to enhance the child's development. (no cost)

 - Access to early intervention services identified in the child's Individualized Family Service Plan (IFSP).
 State funds are available, based on a sliding fee scale, to assist families who are determined by the local BCW Program to be unable to pay.

 Services which may include assistive technology devices and services, audiology services, family training, counseling, and home visits, health services, medical diagnostic services, certain nursing services, nutrition services, occupational therapy, physical therapy, psychological services, social work services, special instruction, speech-language pathology, vision services, and transportation and related costs.

 Services are provided in natural environments, including home and community settings in which children without disabilities participate.
 Services can only be provided in a setting other than a natural environment when early intervention cannot be achieved satisfactorily in a natural environment.

 Services are provided by agencies and individuals from both public and private sectors.

 Who Is Eligible for Babies Can't Wait?

 BCW serves Georgia children from birth up to their third birthday, regardless of income, who meet one of the following criteria: